 I also got to try the polishing paste, which worked great for polishing smooth surfaces, and the Norwex detergent, which I used to wash the microfiber.
 I also tried the odor eliminating spray.
 They were all free of harmful chemicals and the odor spray was especially great for the kids shoes, which often get muddy or wet and carry home the residual odor.
 Since it targets protein-based odors, I would guess that it is also good for when a person accidentally leaves clothes in the washing machine overnight and they get that musty-almost-mildewed smell (Please tell me I am not the only one who has ever done that?).

 Over-all I was extremely impressed with all of the Norwex products, and I’m definitely a microfiber convert!
 I also love that Norwex uses silver for the antibacterial properties.
 We’ve successfully treated quite a few illnesses with colloidal silver, and it is such a great idea to include the same benefits in cleaning! (not to mention that silver will eliminate bacteria that even bleach won’t kill).

 Microfiber greatly reduces the amount of time I spend cleaning, which is a huge plus.
-With an obsessively neat husband who doesn’t even handle small messes well, and five little ones who seem to be gifted at making messes, microfiber saves us all some stress!
+With an obsessively neat husband who doesn’t even handle small messes well, and six little ones who seem to be gifted at making messes, microfiber saves us all some stress!
 (And, there is a kid-sized mop, which would be really fun for my kids, and would help them clean in the process…)

 Ever used Norwex microfiber?
 How did you like it?
 Share below!